— Why They Are Something Special

 IWC’s Philosophy is based on a passion for watchmaking, untiring enterprise and perfect craftsmanship

-For the designers and construction specialists at IWC, this is not only an enormous challenge but also the force that drives them on to greater things.
 Every IWC watch is professionally finished by masters of their trade.
-For they are the individuals whose trained eyes, nimble fingers and precision instruments put together IWC watches from a collection of single parts: each a fascinating example of meticulous workmanship, functionality and design, each an outstanding piece of engineering excellence at its very best.
+For they are the individuals whose trained eyes, nimble fingers and precision instruments put together IWC watches from a collection of single parts: each a fascinating showpiece of meticulous workmanship, functionality and design; each an outstanding example of the art of watchmaking at its very best.

 Whenever IWC starts developing a new model, one question needs to be asked.
 What, exactly, do the designers and construction specialists wish to achieve?
 Should the watch set new standards in complexity?
 Will its main strength be the power reserve, or perhaps its water-resistance?
 In an initial step, the first components are “modelled” using computeraided design.
 Here, IWC attaches enormous importance to integrating the work of construction and design with modern production technology.
 Working closely with the construction engineers, the watch designers play a crucial role in determining how best to harmonise form and function.
 The dial and the strap or bracelet, the positioning of the displays, the choice of materials and colours or the surface finish are always the logical outcome of constructive teamwork.
 Apart from the technological achievement and an attractive design, other, more emotional, aspects – such as the way the watch actually feels in the hand – also play an important role.
 Thus, the feel of the edge of the case, the way a push-button is activated or the sound of the crown as it engages are not left to chance.
 Often, the construction engineers and designers will take their inspiration from old drawings.
 Ultimately, it is respect for the watchmaking pioneers of the past that guarantees continuity at the Schaffhausenbased company.